MiamiOH-CSE274/Portfolio/README.md

 The running time for `remove()` method is constant.
 Since this method is to remove the first element from array.

-The running time for constructor is constant.
+The running time for constructor is constant if the type parameter is basic type.
+But it might take linear time if type parameter is a class, because a class can handle more than one datatype.

-The running time for destructor is constant.
+The running time for destructor is constant if the type parameter is basic type.
+Same as `constructor`, it might take linear time if type parameter is a class.

 The running time for `grow()` method is linear, because you need to copy the number of N elements from original array and add them to new array.